How to Control the Moss Growing in Your Lawn

 - If the results indicate that the soil pH is too low in the area moss is growing, you can raise the pH by applying lime.

 Low soil fertility:

-- Moss thrives in unfertile soils where grass does not do as well so a soil test would help to decide whether a ‘mossy’ area is low in
+- Moss thrives in infertile soils where grass does not do as well so a soil test would help to decide whether a ‘mossy’ area is low in nutrients or not.

 - To assist in this though - fertilize at the proper time to encourage a healthy lawn.

 Poor drainage/wet soils: